 The places where I’ve seen the biggest overlap between Montessori and Common Core are the following:

 The standards define what all students are expected to know and be able to do, not how teachers should teach.
 As a student, I knew what I was supposed to be working towards, but it was up to me how I was going to get there—a truly empowering experience as both a student and a teacher.

 Both value an integrated approach and shared responsibility (across reading, writing, speaking, listening and language) to literacy.
 As a student, I used math, science, reading, writing, and speaking when I set out to learn about ancient Egypt; and I walked away with a comprehensive understanding of that period, including how the ancient Egyptian number system composed of 7 symbols was different from our base-ten system.

 The Standards for Mathematical Practice basically outline the ways I engaged with mathematical content to a T; specifically MP1 (make sense of problems and persevere in solving them), MP2 (reason abstractly and quantitatively), and MP3 (construct viable arguments and critique the reasoning of others).
 I learned how to subtract using an abacus and the ideas of my classmates before EVER solving a problem written on a piece of paper like 36–12=___.

 So while there are many things I love about my job here at ANet, one of the most important to me is that I’m helping bridge the gap between some of the core principles of Montessori and the type of learning that I know is already happening in public, charter, and turnaround schools throughout the country.

 In addition to the positive impact I know this will have on student achievement and opportunity, it gives me personal comfort that the meeting of these two worlds, however gradual, may save another awkward middle schooler from a difficult transition and a moment when they almost let a 47 define them.

-Gillian is ANet’s manager of teacher and leader resources.
+Gillian is ANet’s director of product.